 - Red Chili: Brings a vibrant heat to elevate the overall flavor.

-- Limezest: Adds a citrusy brightness that enlivens the dish.
+- Lime Zest: Adds a citrusy brightness that enlivens the dish.

-how To Make Ginger Seabass with Lime and Chili
+🔪 How To Make Ginger Seabass With Lime and Chili

 Step One: Pat the sea bass fillets dry and season both sides with salt and black pepper.